The Bridge (poem): Critical reception

 Upon its publication, The Bridge received mostly negative reviews.
 Yvor Winters, a contemporary and friend of Crane's who had praised Crane's previous book, White Buildings, wrote one such review, in which he associated Crane's book with Modernist works by James Joyce and William Carlos Williams.
-Due to his disparaging views toward Modernism as a whole, Winters viewed such an association negatively.
+Due to his disparaging views toward modernism as a whole, Winters viewed such an association negatively.
 In Winters's own words, The Bridge "has no narrative framework and so lacks the formal unity of an epic."

-In a slightly more mixed review, "Metaphor in Contemporary Poetry," Cudworth Flint wrote, "This poem seems to me indubitably the work of a man of genius, and it contains passages of compact imagination and compelling rhythms.
+In a slightly more mixed review, "Metaphor in Contemporary Poetry", Cudworth Flint wrote, "This poem seems to me indubitably the work of a man of genius, and it contains passages of compact imagination and compelling rhythms.
 But its central intention, to give to America a myth embodying a creed which may sustain us somewhat as Christianity has done in the past, the poem fails."

-Critical consensus on The Bridge (and on Crane's status in the Modernist canon more broadly) still remains deeply divided.
+Critical consensus on The Bridge (and on Crane's status in the modernist canon more broadly) still remains deeply divided.
 Some critics believe that The Bridge was Crane's crowning achievement, and that it is a masterpiece of American modernism.
-For instance, Gregory Woods writes that "Hart Crane’s place in the Modernist pantheon is established by The Bridge," and when the literary critic Harold Bloom placed Crane in his pantheon of the best Modernist American poets of the 20th century, Bloom focused on The Bridge as Crane's most significant achievement, putting it on the same level as T. S. Eliot's The Waste Land, though Bloom regarded Crane as the superior poet, as evidenced in this section from his introduction to Crane's complete poems: "But after a lifetime of disliking Eliot's literary and "cultural" criticism, I have to yield to The Waste Land, because Hart Crane did, though he went down fighting the poem.
+For instance, Gregory Woods writes that "Hart Crane’s place in the modernist pantheon is established by The Bridge", and when the literary critic Harold Bloom placed Crane in his pantheon of the best modernist American poets of the 20th century, he focused on The Bridge as Crane's most significant achievement, putting it on the same level as T. S. Eliot's The Waste Land, though Bloom regarded Crane as the superior poet, as evidenced in this section from his introduction to Crane's complete poems: "But after a lifetime of disliking Eliot's literary and "cultural" criticism, I have to yield to The Waste Land, because Hart Crane did, though he went down fighting the poem.
 The glory of The Bridge (1930) is its ambivalent warfare with The Waste Land, without which Crane would not have been the miracle he was".
-Still, the poet/critic Randall Jarrell had much more mixed feelings about the lack of overall consistency in the epic, writing, "Hart Crane's The Bridge does not succeed as a unified work of art, partly because some of its poems are bad or mediocre;" nevertheless, Jarrell goes on to write, "how wonderful parts of The Bridge are!
+The poet and critic Randall Jarrell had more mixed feelings about the lack of overall consistency in the epic, writing, "Hart Crane's The Bridge does not succeed as a unified work of art, partly because some of its poems are bad or mediocre"; nevertheless, Jarrell goes on to write, "how wonderful parts of The Bridge are!
 'Van Winkle' is one of the clearest and freshest and most truly American poems ever written."
 Allen Ginsberg called "Atlantis" the greatest work in Western metrical rhetoric since Shelley's "Adonais".